Anglers can catch loads of crappie all year long in open water.

 Now, no one will ever accuse crappie of being as strong on the fight as bass, but this fish is not coming in willingly.
 After a short but vigorous struggle, a wide black-spotted silverside rolls up by the boat.
 I swing a one-and-a-half-pound crappie into the boat.
-As it turns out, this fish is just the first of many crappie we’ll catch on this fine morning in June.
+As it turns out, this fish is just the first of many we’ll catch on this fine morning.

 There’s no doubt about it; the crappie have not left.
 They’re still in the lake, and they still bite, but they won’t be on the spawning banks.
-In June, crappie anglers need to look in deeper open water.
-And they need to try trolling.
+Anglers need to look in deep open waters and they need to try trolling for crappie.